evan-erdos/trail-of-cthulhu/story/act-0/seq-0/scene-3.md

 ---
 layout: scene
 title:  Chieftain's Remorse
 beat:   dramatic
-objective:   up
+obj:    up
 ---

 Having spoken to many of the villagers, the PCs decide to find the chieftain.